VOLUNTEERING – YOU CAN DO IT

 - Life Insurance

-- Use of the District’s Physical Fitness room for you and your spouse.
+- Use of the District’s Physical Fitness room for you and your significant other

 - Camaraderie and team building